Components of Distribution Systems

 The seams in the insulation are usually stapled together around the duct and then taped.
 All of the seams should be sealed before insulation is installed.
 All return and supply ducts located outside of the conditioned space (attics, crawl spaces, or basements) should be sealed and insulated.

 Ductwork joints join pieces of ductwork.
 Elbows are manufactured pieces of duct used for turns.
 Boots connect ductwork to registers.
-Registers and grilles are the coverings for duct openings into the conditioned space.
+Registers and grilles are the coverings for duct openings into the conditioner.